capstoneelibriaries/JNS-Libraries/concept/script.md

 ## Conclusion

-If you'd like to know more about our site's additional features such as our settings page or our build process, like how we implemented **JUnit** with over 100 unique tests, come see us at table X.
+If you'd like to know more about our site's additional features such as our settings page or how we implemented over 100 unique **JUNIT** tests, come see us at table X.